THU-DSP-LAB/llvm-project/README.md

 ### 3: Bridge icd loader

+Run `export LD_LIBRARY_PATH=<path_to>/ventus-llvm/install/lib` to tell OpenCL application to use your own built `libOpenCL.so`, also to correctly locate LLVM shared libraries

 Run `export OCL_ICD_VENDORS=<path_to>/libpocl.so` to tell ocl icd loader where the icd driver is.

 Finally, run `export POCL_DEVICES="ventus"` to tell pocl driver which device is available(should we set ventus as default device?).